Grace Robertson: Career

 At the date she was working, most photojournalists were men, and she was often assigned more feminine stories.
 Working as a freelancer throughout her career, her best-known series, "Mother's Day Off", documented working-class women from Bermondsey in London, enjoying a day out in Margate, and was published in Picture Post in 1954.
 The middle-aged to elderly subjects are depicted dancing, drinking and on a fairground ride.
 She was commissioned to shoot a similar series featuring women from Clapham for Life magazine in 1956.
 The Scotsman describes both these sets of photographs as "perfectly composed, artifice-free examples of classic reportage".
 Her series "Childbirth", published in Picture Post in 1955, included photographs of a woman in labour and delivery, considered explicit at the time, and were among the earliest such images to appear in a magazine.

-Around this time, Life offered her a staff job in the United States, but Robertson refused.
-After the failure of the Picture Post in 1957, she worked as a freelance photographer and photojournalist for Life and other publications, and also took advertising photographs.
+Around this time, Life magazine offered her a staff job in the United States, but Robertson, recently married to Thurston Hopkins famously said she "chose life over life" and remained freelance in the UK.
+After the failure of the Picture Post in 1957, she continued to work as a freelance photographer and photojournalist for Life and other publications, and also took advertising photographs.

 After having children, she trained and worked as a primary school teacher from 1966 to 1978, while continuing to take photographs.
 After retiring from teaching, she started to paint during the 1980s.

 In 1986, Channel 4 broadcast a documentary about Robertson, and her work was included in an exhibition at the National Museum of Photography, Film & Television in Bradford; several other exhibitions in the UK and the United States followed.
 In 1989, she published an autobiographical monograph, entitled Grace Robertson – Photojournalist of the 50s.
 In 1992, the BBC commissioned a programme from her about ninety year olds.
 She also gave lectures on women photographers.

 Sean O'Hagan, writing in The Guardian, characterises Robertson's work as recording ordinary women in postwar Britain, and describes her as a "proto-feminist".
 Tirza Latimer and Harriet Riches consider her work to be "limited to a focus on women's interests."